 Tip #11: Key poses needs to be created in the beginning

 Tip #12: Avoid forming each letter to depict the speech

 Tip #13: Make the rig simple

 One of the most important aspects of the 3D animation workflow process is the effective utilization of the rig.
-In order to make the entire process simple and effective, the animator must customize the rig to meet the style and affinities.
+In order to make the entire process simple and effective, the animator must customize the rig to by using the features of best video animation software.

 Tip #14: Character balance